tartley/colorama/README.rst

 * User 'vaal1239', Dave Mckee & Lackner Kristof for a tiny but much-needed Win7 fix.
 * Julien Stuyck, for wisely suggesting Python3 compatible updates to README.
 * Daniel Griffith for multiple fabulous patches.
-* Oscar Lesta for valuable fix to stop ANSI chars being sent to non-tty output.
+* Oscar Lesta for a valuable fix to stop ANSI chars being sent to non-tty output.
 * Roger Binns, for many suggestions, valuable feedback, & bug reports.
 * Tim Golden for thought and much appreciated feedback on the initial idea.
+* User 'Zearin' for updates to the README file.
+* John Szakmeister for adding support for light colors
+* Charles Merriam for adding documentation to demos
+* Jurko for a fix on 64-bit Windows CPython2.5 w/o ctypes
+* Florian Bruhin for a fix when stdout or stderr are None
+* Thomas Weininger for fixing ValueError on Windows
+* Remi Rampin for better Github integration and fixes to the README file
+* Simeon Visser for closing a file handle using 'with' and updating classifiers to include Python 3.3 and 3.4